huynqh0101/Dictionary_OOP/README.md

 2. The display screen after logging in will show daily vocabulary for you to learn.

 3. To search for a word, tap the search button (Search icon).

-4. To add a new word, click the Add button (Plus icon).
    In addition, you can also edit words, delete words and update the dictionaries.txt file

+5. To add a new word, click the Add button (Plus icon).

-5. To translate, tap the translation button (Traslation icon).
+6. To translate, tap the translation button (Traslation icon).

 - Select mode: English-Vietnamese or Vietnamese-English to choose the dictionary.